Must-Have Equipment to Set Up a Photo Studio (2024)

 Magic arms are designed to hold a camera in place.
 This gear consists of a simple “arm” with rotating wrists on each end.
 While not very complicated, magic arms help even the most novice photographer into someone who seems they can shoot for National Geographic next week.

-Background light stands
+5. Background light stands to cast light where needed

 In today’s age, you won’t find one photo studio without background light stands.
 For instance, AlienBees and Freedman’s both over some great background light stands that allow for simple and seamless background lighting for any sized studio.
-A great photographer will have the ability to throw light below seated subjects, behind industrial machines or even near the floor to produce a superb lighting effect that will make your subject pop.

 Monolights are another piece of photography studio equipment often overlooked.
 And yet, all professional photographers use them.
 We suggest matching any monolight purchase with an extra-long power cable to ensure you can move around your subject and get that desired shot with ease.

 Many high-end camera bodies have some great ambient light settings, but any photo studio needs to have the ability to accurately measure a flash.
 This is essential when you’re using flash to fill backlit subjects.
 A solid light meter will allow you to be precise in flash exposures.
-Plus, who wants to measure the flash for half of the shoot anyways?
+Plus, who wants to measure the flash for half of the shoot anyway?

 For inspiration, explore other photography studios on Peerspace.

-Back in the ’80s and ’90s, photo studios could get by with just using natural window light.
-However, today’s photo studios must contain a wide assortment of lighting options.
 One, in particular, is a focusing spotlight that contains a strobe tube that offers a variable image circle.
-A true focusing has the ability to project everything from steel masks to actual transparencies onto a surface.
+A true focusing spotlight can project everything from steel masks to actual transparencies onto a surface.

-Other soft and hard lighting equipment
+9. Other must-have soft and hard lighting equipment

 An ample supply is lighting is key to the success of your photo studio.
 You may be a portrait, product, boudoir, or fine art photographer (or, you may host these types of professionals when you’re ready to list your studio on Peerspace!)
 Either way, having a variety of lighting equipment means your studio shoots will go off without a hitch.